rug-cit-hpc/league-of-robots/roles/logs_client/README.md

     - both signing request and clients template (!) are copied to CA server
     - the server creates certificate from CSR and template
-    - both client's and CA's certificate are copied from server to client
+    - both client's and CA's certificate are copied from server to client The clients IP and port are injected in the servers `/etc/iptables_extras.d/[stack].allow` file and /etc/sysconfig/iptables-init.bash` script is rerun.
+This adds the exception for clients public IP for the predefined rsyslog port.

 3. Steps creating and deploying `rsyslog.conf`
    At the end, the `/etc/rsyslog.conf` file is deployed based on the template from